Sorting Stuff

 # ???

-7) Retain only unique entries based on the first two characters of the input lines.
+7) Retain only the unique entries based on the first two characters of the input lines.
 Sort the input if necessary.

 $ printf '3) cherry\n1) apple\n2) banana\n1) almond\n'